jerfeson/slim4-skeleton/README.md

 ### Console usage

-* Usage: php bin/console.php [command-name]
+* Usage: php public/index.php [command-name]
-* List: php bin/console.php For list all commands
-How to create a new command:
+* List: php public/index.php list For list all commands How to create a new command:
- 1. Create a class under directory app\Console in namespace App\Console
+ 1. Create a class under directory console\ in namespace Console\
  2. Your class should extend Symfony\Component\Console\Command\Command
  4. DONE!